BlessingUchenna891/powerbi-airline-ops-revenue-dashboard/README.md

 Impact Analysis: Determine which high-revenue flight routes are most severely impacted by delays, enabling data-driven risk management.

+**SITUATION & PROBLEM**

+**The Goal:** Design a comprehensive performance dashboard to help airline management monitor flight promptness, identify root causes of delays, and measure the financial impact of operational issues.

+**The Challenge:** Data was siloed; there was no clear, unified view to connect the high-level 85% Delay Rate to the specific routes, causes, and revenue effects.

 **TECHNICAL SOLUTIONS AND DASHBOARD PAGES**
 The solution is structured across multiple linked pages to provide a seamless analytical workflow: